marichu-kt/marichu-kt/README.md

 </p>

 >[!NOTE]
-> 📝 **Note:** Above this note, I've listed all the programming languages and technologies I've used in my life so far.
+> 📝 Above this note, I've listed all the programming languages and technologies I've used in my life so far.

 ###